 - Sell it.

 If pinpointing your USP means that you’re not the right fit for all of the owners that come your way, that’s okay.
 You want to be able to find the owners that you know you’ll work best with and concentrate on those.
 As the old saying goes, “a friend to all is a friend to none”.
-Find your specialty, and do it different and better.
+Find your specialty, and do it differently and better.

 Owners want to know that you’ll back up your work.
 They are, after all, handing over the most expensive thing they own to a stranger.
 So offer guarantees that show that you carry an attitude that says “If I don’t deliver results, I don’t get paid.”